 How about tasting pineapple with pink flesh?
 If you are a pinkaholic, you will love this gorgeous Pinkglow pineapple!
 It not only looks beautiful but also tastes great with a sweet undernote of candy.
 You may find the flavor similar to that of Golden pineapple!

-After about 16 years of development, Del Monte has finally launched this Pinkglow pineapple to the market.
-It has always been a stunning fruit with a yellow and dark green outside and a bland salmon-pink flesh inside.
+Pinkglow pineapple is the result of 16 years of development by Del Monte, one of America’s biggest producers of fresh fruits.
+It has a stunning look, with a yellow and dark green outside and a bland salmon-pink flesh inside.

 You can see this video to know more: